NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 walkthrough that you can view here at [https://github.com/NorthernWidget/Arduino_Boards](https://github.com/NorthernWidget/Arduino_Boards).

-### Add boards definitions for the ATTiny microcontrollers
+### Add board definitions for the ATTiny microcontrollers

 ***This step is required only if you have to upload firmware to Northern Widget sensors.***